What problems does lead cause?

 The most common cause of lead poisoning today is old paint with lead in it.
 Lead has not been used in house paint since 1978.
 However, many older houses and apartment buildings (especially those built before 1960) have lead-based paint on their walls.

 Toddlers explore their world by putting things in their mouths.
-Therefore, young children who live in older buildings are at especially high risk of getting lead poisoning.
+Therefore, young children who live in older buildings are at an especially high risk of getting lead poisoning.
 Children can get lead poisoning by chewing on pieces of peeling paint or by swallowing house dust or soil that contains tiny chips of the leaded paint from these buildings.

 How can I lower the risk that my child will get lead poisoning?